 Let’s be honest: dogs don’t have the cleanest mouths.
 While we don’t expect those sloppy kisses to smell minty fresh, it’s still important to make sure your canine’s chompers are being cleaned and maintained on a regular basis.

 Some dog owners are under the impression that canine dental care isn’t necessary, since dogs instinctively clean their teeth through chewing.
 While this is partly true, Fido still needs some supplemental dental care incorporated into his routine to maintain optimal dental health.

-Not only will setting aside time for regular teeth cleaning help to prevent the build-up of plaque and tartar (which can lead to periodontal disease, among other issues), it will allow you an opportunity to do a quick check-up on your dog’s oral health.
+Not only will setting aside time for regular teeth cleaning help to work against the build-up of plaque and tartar (which can lead to an array of other dental/oral health issues), it will allow you an opportunity to do a quick check-up on your dog’s oral health.
 After all, some dental issues can alert you to even more health concerns that may have otherwise gone unnoticed.